 Día de los Muertos parade (Callejoneada) and street party in the Centro Historico

 November 1, 2018 / 8pm - Very Late

 Starting just before the parade (Callejoneada) in the Centro Historico and lasting long into the night, lucky revelers with tickets retire to the Angela Peralta Theater for a unique Mazatlan Day of the Dead celebration.

-In 2016 the theme of this remarkable performance art event was The Revolution of the Dead, a multi-disciplinary theatrical extravaganza performed within the Mazatlan Municipal School for The Arts and Teatro Angela Peralta.
+In 2017 the theme of this remarkable performance art event was Homage to Pedro Infante, a multi-disciplinary theatrical extravaganza performed on the stage of the Angela Peralta Theater.

 Tickets to the Dia de los Muertos performances at Teatro Angela Peralta are free.
-In 2016, tickets were issued on October 31st at the TAP bus line ticket office.
+Tickets are issued on October 31st at the Angela Peralta Theater ticket office.